- Plan Your Trip

 Head toward the Champs Élysées to shop at trendy Zara and the last word in cosmetics, Sephora's flagship store.
 You will pass the Louis Vuitton flagship store and won't be able to resist a stop, even if it’s just to enjoy a look at their gorgeous luggage and bags.

 For an elegant break during your Paris shopping spree in the Triangle d’Or, stop in at the legendary Four Seasons, George V or the Plaza Athénée (famous for the last episode of Sex and the City) for tea or a three-star meal!
 Don’t forget to contact our Restaurant Reservation Service in advance to book your table and dine in style!

 Opening Hours: Most stores are open from Monday to Saturday, from 10 am – 7 pm.
 Remember that if you aren't ready for the price tag of an original Chanel suit, the Paris sales are in January and July and are often well worth a visit.

 Location: 8th arrondissement, The Triangle d’Or is the posh neighborhood contained by Avenue George V, Avenue Montaigne and Rue François 1er

 Métro: Alma Marceau (9), George V (1)

 The 1st arrondissement is a heavenly spot for shoppers!
 Elegant and trendy shops line the refined Rue de Rivoli, popular Place des Victoires and surround the beautiful gardens at the Palais Royal.
-Located within easy walking distance from the Louvre Museum, these are spots dedicated shoppers won’t want to miss!
+Located within easy walking distance of the Louvre Museum, these are spots dedicated shoppers won’t want to miss!
 Get in touch with [email protected] and request your very own Personal Shopper to guide you through these streets for a totally VIP experience!

 Rue de Rivoli